fuzzygroup/blog/_drafts/so-you-want-to-start-an-app-business.md

 category: startup
 tags: ["startup", "apps"]
 ---
+**Note**: I'm actually not going to blog this (or at least not until you tell me you can).
+I think being specific about this opportunity is likely to be more useful for you.
+Bits and pieces of this tho may end up blogged.

 I saw something online the other day about a person wanting to start some type of location centric online social network based around an app front end, without raising any funding initially, and my immediate thoughts were:

 * Interesting
+* Has possibility
 * Oy vey

+The idea at hand was sort of an "Dating without Sex" idea.
+Call the app "I'd Like a Friend To" (ILAFT)

+* A

 The person who had written this had a very interesting concept but wasn't a startup person / wasn't a technologist so I thought I'd write up my thoughts about starting an app business.

-Disclaimer: I write this as someone who hasn't ever built an app or app business but I am an extremely solid, working engineer and I did spend a decade writing AppData -- a now defunct SAAS business that indexed the different app stores and sold analytics on them.
+**Disclaimer**: I write this as someone who hasn't ever built an app or app business but I am an extremely solid, working engineer and I did spend a decade writing AppData -- a now defunct SAAS business that indexed the different app stores and sold analytics on them.
 So I've got a pretty solid handle on trends and the overall app ecosystem.

 ## Rule 1: It Isn't About the Technology, It Is About the Marketing